Revolutionizing Worldwide Use & Re-Use of Boxes & Cartons

 3. With respect to this specific product, the Box Latch™ Medium, how long has Belimo been using it?

 More than one year in the Danbury, CT and Hinwil, Switzerland facilities.

 4. How did Belimo find out about this product?

 Michael viewed it at the Box Latch Products website.
-An initial purchase already had been made by Belimo headquarters in Switzerland where ELS’s Box Latches™ are used to close filled boxes during circulation on conveyors that, ultimately, are placed on palettes using a vacuum lift device.
+A prior purchase had been made by Belimo headquarters in Switzerland where Box Latches™ are used to close boxes during circulation on conveyors that, ultimately, are placed on palettes using a vacuum lift device.
 Watch the labor saving video below.

 5. How is this Box Latch™ Product used during Belimo’s assembly process?

 The latches are used in multiple settings.

-A) In the past, Belimo’s solution for transporting metal parts from suppliers to their production lines has been via wooden crates.
+A) Past vs. Present.
+In the past, Belimo’s solution for transporting metal parts from suppliers to their production lines has been via wooden crates.
 (Figures 1 & 2) These wooden crates hold parts well, but have many disadvantages.
 They are 1) heavy, 2) easily damaged, 3) expensive, 4) difficult to move, 5) space inefficient, and 6) do not mesh with Belimo’s lean manufacturing vision.
 While investigating creative solutions, Michael and his team thought that using an existing, reusable, corrugated box was the best option.
 What was missing was a method to easily open, close and secure the boxes.
 Thus, Box Latch™ to the rescue.
-The result for Belimo was the elimination of an estimated $15,000 expense to purchase a new set of wooden cartons.
+The result for Belimo was the elimination of an estimated $15,000 expense to purchase a new set of wooden crates.